learn-co-curriculum/dsc-tuning-neural-networks-with-normalization-lab-v2-1/README.md

 - Add an output layer with 1 unit and `'linear'` activation
 - Compile and fit the model

+Here, we're calling .shape on our training data so that we can use the result as n_features, so we know how big to make our input layer.

 ```python
 n_features = (X_train.shape[1],)